pidennis/eso-widgets/readme.txt

 2. Copy the url and paste it into a single line in your editor (like you would to embed a YouTube video).
 3. Done.
 You should see the skill bars as a preview in your visual editor, too.

 Please make sure to paste the url in a new line and don't make it clickable in your editor.
-Please check the screenshot section for an example.
+Check the screenshot section for an example.

 = Adding skill tooltips =